Unreal-Dan/HeliosVortex/README.md

 ## Uploading to ATTiny85

-To upload the HeliosEngine firmware to an ATTiny85 microcontroller, follow these steps:
+To upload the Helios Engine firmware to an ATTiny85 microcontroller, follow these steps:

 ### Prerequisites